eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 [DEBUG] Epoll wait
 ```

 Do you realise what this means?
 Both the clients are connected to server at the same time!
-Try sending messages from both client terminals and see the output you get in _client#1_, _client#2_ and the server terminal.
+Try sending messages from both client terminals and see the output in _client#1_, _client#2_ and the server terminal.

 Here is the expected output: